vimoutliner/vimoutliner/doc/vo_readme.txt

   that paragraphs of body text can be reformatted with the Vim gq commands.

-Verify Interoutline Linking
+Verify Interoutline Linking:

 Interoutline linking currently requires a working perl installation to generate the necessary tag file.
 We are looking into porting this to vim's own scripting language.

 Place the following two lines in $HOME/vo_test.otl:
 >